system-er/YaGoSl/README.md

 - new commands randint, randfloat, srand and new example node3d.nut in directory examples
 - new command get_property_object, function _physics_process
 - draw_rect, draw_clear - theres no _draw-function cause the draw-commands work everywhere...
-- now the stdlibs of squirrel should work, for example local result = math.sqrt(4)
+- now the standardlibraries of squirrel should work, for example: local result = math.sqrt(4)